-The principal Board committees are the Remuneration Committee, the Audit Committee, the Nominations Committee, the Business Integrity Committee and the Sustainability Committee.
+The principal Board committees are the Remuneration Committee, the Audit Committee, the Nominations Committee, the Business Integrity Committee and the Health, Safety and Sustainability Committee.
 The Company Secretary acts as Secretary to each of these committees.

 The Committee consists entirely of independent Non-Executive Directors and determines and makes recommendations on the Group's remuneration policy and framework to recruit, retain and reward Executive Directors and senior executives.Terms of Reference (PDF)

 The Audit Committee consists entirely of independent Non-Executive Directors.
 All members of the Audit Committee have recent and relevant financial experience.
 Appointments to the Committee are made by the Board.Terms of Reference (PDF) Auditor Independence Policy (PDF)